The $\theta$-vacuum from functional renormalisation: Breakdown of level crossing capture

 \subsection{Flow with topological freezing and complex frequencies}

-We have also investigated a variant of the flow with topological freezing, where we exploited that fact, that the topological term can be absorbed in an imaginary shift of the frequency.
-This circumvents the pole observed in \Cref{sec:FlowEquationInRealVariableBasis} and potentially accommodates topological effects analogously to resurgence.
+We have also investigated a variant of the flow with topological freezing: in this setup we exploit, that the topological term can be absorbed in an imaginary shift of the frequency.
+This potentially accommodates topological effects analogously to resurgence.
+For this purpose we rewrite the kinetic and topological terms in the initial action~\labelcref{eq:LagrangianUU} as